dignifiedquire/cpuprofiler/README.md

-# CPU Profiler
+# Gperftools for Rust

+> This code is an extension of the work in [AtheMathmo/cpuprofiler](https://github.com/AtheMathmo/cpuprofiler).

-This library provides bindings to google's [cpuprofiler](http://goog-perftools.sourceforge.net/doc/cpu_profiler.html).
+This library provides bindings to google's [cpuprofiler](http://goog-perftools.sourceforge.net/doc/cpu_profiler.html) and [heapprofiler](http://goog-perftools.sourceforge.net/doc/heapprofile.html).

 ## Why use this?